emmaGblt/cv/README.md

 ## What is it?

-A `React` app, built with `Vite` and deployed with `Netlify` to showcase some of my frontend-end development skills. ✨
+A `React` app, built with `Vite` and deployed with `Netlify` to showcase some of my front-end development skills. ✨

 The design was made using `TailwindCSS` framework and the site is fully responsive! 📱💻